-James Ramsey is Executive Director for the St. Luke’s Performing Arts Academy, Director of Music and Arts at St. Luke’s United Methodist Church, Adjunct Faculty at the University of Denver’s Lamont School of Music and Artistic Director for the Wesley Choral Festival.
-James has worked with various orchestras and ensembles in the area as well as served as Music Director and Conductor for the Littleton Chorale, Music Director for the University of Colorado Summer Opera Program, Chorus Master for the Colorado Music Festival, Associate Conductor of the Carolina Chamber Chorale and Assistant Conductor of the Grammy award-winning San Francisco Symphony Chorus preparing for several maestros including Michael Tilson Thomas, Sir Roger Norrington and Libor Pesek.
-Ramsey has conducted choral and orchestral performances across Europe and the United States including professional engagements at Carnegie Hall, Lincoln Center, Red Rocks Amphitheater, and Kennedy Center (2015).
-As a baritone soloist, he has performed with CU Opera, Pikes Peak Opera, Opera Colorado, and Rochester (NY) Light Opera Theater.
+James Ramsey is Executive Director for the St. Luke’s Performing Arts Academy, Director of Music and Arts at St. Luke’s United Methodist Church, and Artistic Director for the Wesley Choral Music Festival.
+Locally, James works with various orchestras and choirs in addition to conducting choral and orchestral performances across Europe and the United States.
+As a baritone soloist, he has performed with CU Opera, Pikes Peak Opera, and Rochester (NY) Light Opera Theater.
 James earned a Doctor of Musical Arts degree at the University of Colorado, Boulder, a Master of Music degree in conducting at the Eastman School of Music, and a Bachelor of Music Education at Middle Tennessee State University.
-Mentors and teachers include Joan Conlon, Vance George, Donald Neuen, Alfred Mann, and Samuel Adler.
-As an instructor, Ramsey has taught at the University of Colorado, Whitman College in Washington, and Brighton Central Schools in Rochester, NY.
-He has served as the American Choral Directors Association’s Repertoire and Standards Chair for Community Choirs for both Colorado and the Southwest Region.
+As an instructor, Ramsey has taught at the University of Denver, University of Colorado, Whitman College in Washington, and Brighton Central Schools in Rochester, NY.
+He is a member of ACDA and has served as the American Choral Directors Association’s Repertoire and Standards Chair for Community Choirs for both Colorado and the Southwest Region.
 James resides in Littleton with his wife, Leigh, and their sons, Jack and Luke.

 Hilary Adams joins PAA with 20 years’ experience in professional theatre directing and artistic leadership, including with two community theatres, in Omaha, NE and York, PA.
 For the majority of her career, Hilary was based in NYC, where she directed award-winning plays and musicals, including a new adaptation of Moby Dick, which was nominated for three Drama Desk awards, including Outstanding Director of a Play and Outstanding Play.
 She assisted on five Broadway shows, including assistant directing on Aida (also in Chicago), Reckless, Collected Stories and Titanic (Society of Stage Directors Observership, 2nd Asst.
 Director), and assisting playwright David Henry Hwang on Flower Drum Song.